OWASP/threat-dragon/README.md

 There is also a desktop version of Threat Dragon which stores the threat model files on the local filesystem rather than in a repository.
-Each release provides installers for both Windows, Mac OSX and Linux, as well as rpm and debian packages.
+Each release provides installers for Windows, Mac OSX and Linux.

 [End user help](https://docs.threatdragon.org) is available for both variants.